disastrid/instruments_lab/docs/README.md

 ## People

-This data is managed through _data > people. in this folder there are three files where bios can be added: members.yml, and alumni.yml (collaborators.yml is in there as well but that's for organisations).
+In the folder `_data` there are three files where bios can be added: `members.yml`, and `alumni.yml` (`collaborators.yml` is in there as well but that's for organisations).

 Here's the data you need to add to list yourself:

 ```
 - avatar: ../images/people/mypic.jpg
   name: Dr Whoever
   position: Some position
+  education: PhD in something, Some university, 2056.
   socials:
     - link: http://twitter.com
       icon: twitter